-- 1. This document summarises the work plan for our 2019/20 external audit of Strathclyde Partnership for Transport ("SPT") and Strathclyde Concessionary Travel Scheme Joint Committee ("SCTS"). - 2.
-The core elements of our work include: - an audit of, and provision of a specified audit opinion, on the 2019/20 annual accounts of both SPT and SCTS; - consideration and reporting on SPT's arrangements on the four audit dimensions: financial sustainability, financial management, governance and transparency, and value for money; - monitoring SPT's participation in the National Fraud Initiative (NFI); and - any other work requested by Audit Scotland, including the contribution to performance audits (including overview reports, performance audit reports, and impact reports).
+- This document summarises the work plan for our 2018/19 external audit of Strathclyde Partnership for Transport ("SPT") and Strathclyde Concessionary Travel Scheme Joint Committee ("SCTS"). - 2.
+The core elements of our work include: - an audit of the 2018/19 annual accounts of both SPT and SCTS: - a review of SPT's arrangements for governance and transparency, financial management, financial sustainability and value for money; - monitoring SPT's participation in the National Fraud Initiative (NFI); and - any other work requested by Audit Scotland.